English Language and Literature (BA)

 |Typical A-level Offer|| AAB

-Three A-level subjects including English Literature or English Literature and Language is normally required.
+including an A in English Literature or English Literature and Language.

 |Other||Applications from those offering alternative qualifications are welcome.
 Please see detailed admissions and selection criteria for more information.|

 A list of commonly accepted alternative entry qualifications and admissions and selection criteria for this degree programme can be read here.

 The School of English, Communication and Philosophy provides its students with a highly satisfying academic experience that assists their development as critically-minded, culturally-aware citizens whose high analytic skills, powers of expression and progressive self-reliance make them extremely attractive to employers.

 English graduates have excellent analytic and communication skills that fit them for a full range of professions and further training.
 Their cultural expertise and intellectual abilities are valued in the public and private sector, and in contexts as varied as the classroom, the law courts or the media.
 As a graduate in English at Cardiff you will have shown yourself to be able to: